Kerry Washington: Activism

 In 2007, Washington and other celebrities joined for the 2007 Lee National Denim Day, supporting the Women's Cancer Programs of the Entertainment Industry Foundation.
 In September 2012, Washington spoke at the Democratic National Convention in favor of re-electing Barack Obama, with her speech focusing on addressing voter apathy.
-Washington has also used her celebrity to support voter registration drives.
+Washington has also used her celebrity status to support voter registration drives.

 Washington is also a supporter of LGBT rights.
 In August 2013, she was named an honorary chairperson of the GLSEN Respect Awards; and she received the GLAAD Vanguard Award on March 21, 2015.
 In June 2016, the Human Rights Campaign released a video in tribute to the victims of the Orlando nightclub shooting; in the video, Washington and others told the stories of the people killed there.

 She is a member of the Creative Coalition; which is a board of actors, writers, musicians, and producers that explore issues that are at the forefront of national discourse.
 She is also a member of V-Day, a global movement that brings awareness to violence against women and girls.
 In March 2016, Washington and fellow ShondaLand colleagues, Ellen Pompeo, Viola Davis and Shonda Rhimes, appeared in a commercial endorsing Hillary Clinton for president.

 Washington emceed the third night of the 2020 Democratic National Convention.
 For the 2022 Georgia gubernatorial election, Washington endorsed Democratic candidate Stacey Abrams.